Want a Vintage Styled look?

 Here’s how to achieve a weathered look with cotton or linen fabric.
 You can tea stain silk and wool also.
 If you want a vintage look though – you’ll want to use either cotton or linen fabric.

 This material was stained with the look of dark stains and spills.
-You can stain fabric for your project evenly or with even darker stains and spots – it’s up to you.
+You can stain fabric for your project evenly or with lighter or darker stains and spots – it’s up to you.

 When you remove the fabric from the tea it will look or appear darker than when it is dry.